soborg/travToAnki/README.md

 ## Installing the Tool

 * Open the following user script: https://github.com/soborg/travToAnki/raw/refs/heads/main/travToAnki.user.js
-* A prompt should appear automatically, click Install to install.
+* A prompt should appear automatically, click Install.

 # Using the Tool

 * Anki must be running.
 AnkiConnect must be enabled.
-* Open Traverse and open a card you'd like to add to Anki, an `Anki++` button should appear top-right after a few seconds.
+* Open Traverse and open a card you'd like to add to Anki, an `Anki++` button should appear immediately (if it doesn't, somethings wrong, please make an issue!).
 * Click the button, a green checkmark should flash briefly if it succeeded.
 * Verify in your Anki `Mining` deck that the new note is added (you may have to click the `Mining` deck in the Browse menu to refresh).
 If it's not, something's broken, create an issue or contact me if you know my contact details.